Neelkanth7/Canine-Tracker/README.md

 To start the app, run:
         `npm start`

-To start the app as a background process, you can use a process manager like PM2.
+Alternatively, to start the app as a background process, you can use a process manager like PM2.
 Here are the steps to do that:
     - Install PM2 globally by running the following command in your terminal:
         `npm install pm2 -g`
     - Navigate to the root directory of your React app.